charleswest/Weight/README.md

 the weight.py script analyses a single picture.

+All of the scripts can be run independently using intermediate files that are output from a prior stage.
+Running testloop produces a TRB file which contains a list of all images that failed the test.
+TRB is in a format suitable for reinput to testloop.

 I have not included my daily script which uses the scale object in weight to update statistics that I keep in R.